ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref/message-def.rst

 - **Fields/elements** – schema definition for the data included
   in this message.
 This is a list of attribute names and the :ref:`type<types-term>` of each attribute.

+  The message definition schema attribute value type can be a primitive data type such as int, long, float, double, Boolean, or string; or a complex data type such as an array, map, or container.

 - **PartitionKey** – (optional) partition keys for the message.
+  Choosing a good and relevant partition key is important and has implications on model complexity and performance.

+  - All the messages with same partition key value are routed and processed on the same node in the cluster.
+    This makes any aggregate computations
+    on the partition key easy and efficient.
+  - It is also important to have a good distribution on the values of the key so that all the resources in the cluster are used.

 - **PrimaryKey** – (optional) primary keys for the message.
 - **TimePartitionInfo** – (optional) time partition information.
   The attributes are: